GiLa-x/GiLa-x/README.md

-- 👋 Hi, I’m @GiLa-x
+- 👋 Hi, I’m @GiLa-x (name = Andres Nassir), studying Management in analytics.
-- 👀 I’m interested in ...
+- 👀 I’m interested in data science, data visualization and anlysis, management and sociology.
+Aside from coding: basketball, anime, martial arts, etc.
 - 🌱 I’m currently learning to be a full-stack developer and data scientist
-- 📫 How to reach me through my mail axcxe1605@gmail.com or xoroshogoth@gmail.com
+- 📫 How to reach me through my mail: a.nassir.eche@gmail.com or axcxe1605@gmail.com
 - ⚡ Fun fact: ...

 <!---